 My spirits started to lift.
 How neat would that be?
 I thought.
 I’d never found a whole sand dollar before.
 The only one I had was a gift from a shop owner in Oregon when I was there on my 19th birthday.

-Reaching down I dug it out, only to realize it was just a piece.
+Reaching down I dug it out, only to realize it was just a piece of a sand dollar.
 I sighed, about to toss it back.

 And then I realized–I like the pieces.
 The fragments, the shattered bits.
 They’re not less meaningful to me.
 I thought about the journey this fragment had taken, the rocks it had broken against, the waves that had tossed it around.